 1998-1999 Fellows

 Noah Novogrodsky (J.D.
 1997) is the Carl M. Williams Professor of Law & Ethics at the University of Wyoming Law School and the Director of the Center for International Human Rights Law & Advocacy.
+Noah's scholarship involves international human rights problems that exceed the capacity of any one state to regulate – incitement to genocide, responses to HIV/AIDS, and the promotion of transitional justice through international accountability efforts.
 Previously, Noah clerked for Judge Nancy Gertner of the U.S. District Court in Massachusetts.
 From September 2002 until May 2008, Noah was an Adjunct Professor and the Founding Director of the International Human Rights Clinic at the University of Toronto Faculty of Law.
 Noah has been a visiting professor at Georgetown University Law Center, the University of Connecticut School of Law, and the Human Rights Center of the UC Berkeley School of Law.
 Noah spent his Bernstein Fellowship year conducting constitutional development work in the Horn of Africa.
 When war broke out in May 1998 between Eritrea and Ethiopia, Noah turned his attention to investigating and documenting war-related human rights abuses, visiting refugee camps on both sides of the border, writing articles for publication, and sharing his findings with human rights groups, aid agencies, and U.N. officials.
 While at Yale Law School, he co-taught a seminar called “Bearing Witness” with Professor Harlon Dalton, co-chaired the Cambodia Genocide Justice Project, worked as a Research Assistant for Professors Owen Fiss and Paul Gewirtz, and acted as a team leader for the Lowenstein Clinic.
 Noah received an M.Phil. in International Relations from the University of Cambridge in 1994 and graduated from Swarthmore College with highest honors in 1992.

 Jeffrey Prescott (J.D.
-1997) is executive director of National Security Action and a senior fellow of the Penn Biden Center for Diplomacy and Global Engagement.
+1997) serves in the Biden-Harris Administration as Deputy to the U.S. Ambassador to the United Nations.
+He previously was executive director of National Security Action and a senior fellow of the Penn Biden Center for Diplomacy and Global Engagement.
 In the Obama Administration, Jeff served as Special Assistant to the President Obama, as Senior Director for Iran, Iraq, Syria, and the Gulf States on the National Security Council, and as Deputy National Security Advisor and senior Asia advisor to Vice President Biden.
-Jeff previously was Senior Research Scholar and Lecturer in Law at Yale Law School, a Visiting Scholar of Peking University Law School, and the Deputy Director of the China Law Center, where he founded and directed the Center’s Beijing office.
+Prior to the White House, he was Senior Research Scholar and Lecturer in Law at Yale Law School and Deputy Director of the China Law Center.
 Jeff clerked for the Hon.
 Walter K. Stapleton, U.S. Court of Appeals for the Third Circuit.
 He spent his Bernstein fellowship year (1998-99) at the Lawyers Committee for Human Rights (now Human Rights First), where he helped establish the Rights Defenders Program, which provides lifelines for lawyers and activists at risk around the world.